MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 ms.technology: webview
 ms.date: 12/01/2021
 ---
-# Automating and testing with Microsoft Edge Driver
+# Automate and test WebView2 apps with Microsoft Edge Driver
 <!-- old title: # Automate and test WebView2 apps with Microsoft Edge Driver -->

 This article explains how to automate and test your WebView2 app with Microsoft Edge Driver, by using the Selenium framework for browser test automation.